tanadolmam/MapHistPlot/README.md

 int | float | float | float | date | int | int

-An example of source file is in the Example folder.
+An example of source file is in the "GPSData" folder.

 We run function in the following order:
 ```